natl/molecular-docs/docs/overview/macro-anatomy.markdown

 The arguments for a ellipse are:
 - name ellipse sx sy sz x y z unit
-- name ellipse sx sy sz x y z unit rx ry rz
+- name ellipse sx sy sz x y z unit rx ry rz<br>
 Note that dimensions (sx, sy, sz) are semi-major axes and rotations are in degrees.

 ## Set up the damage model